-Animal behavior analysis uses behavioral evidence by noting the actions of the dog or victim.
-The focus is on observable behavior.
+Dog behavior expert analysis utilizes evidence by noting the detailed actions of the dog or victim.
+This is particularly true in a strict liability state like Arizona since provocation by the plaintiff is an issue often raised by defense attorneys The focus is on observable behavior.
 Analysis is made in terms of behavioral tendencies unique to the breed, the experiences the dog has encountered, the behavioral capabilities of the dog and the dog’s behavioral reactivity to environmental and other contextual events.

 Below, a dog bite case is described that happened in Arizona.
 There was uncertainty about which dog bit the victim in this lawsuit.
 Animal behavior analysis was used to reconstruct incident for the purpose of determining which dog bit the plaintiff.

 The plaintiff set out on her routine evening walk with her dog, a 10 y.o., male border collie mix dog, named Brisco.
 She had regularly taken this walk with her dog on many occasions using same route for many years.
 During her walk with Brisco she passed properties which contained dogs behind fences, and occasionally Brisco would “fence fight” with some of these dogs.

 During this particular walk, the plaintiff states that she had a leash attached to the collar of Brisco.
 Towards the end of the walk, as she was heading home, she passed in front of the defendant’s property and noticed that the defendant’s dog, a 4-year-old pit bull mix named Dumbo, was moving rapidly towards her.
 Dumbo had escaped from the defendant’s property.
 The plaintiff Immediately became concerned about the possibility of a fight starting between these dogs because they had fought one another on a previous occasion.